-Notice of Cancellation shall be in writing and submitted directly to the Financial Aid office and the Director of Student Services; and that the withdrawal may be effectuated by the student written notice or by the student's conduct including but not necessarily limited to a student's lack of attendance.
-Student may cancel enrollment agreement through attendance at the first- class session.
-2. Applicants wishing to withdraw from a program more than seven days after signing an enrollment agreement and making an initial payment, but before the start of training, will receive a full refund of all tuition paid in excess of the application and registration fees.
+otice of Cancellation shall be in writing and submitted directly to the Financial Aid office and the Director of Student Services; and that the withdrawal may be effectuated by the student written notice or by the student's conduct including but not necessarily limited to a student's lack of attendance. cancel Student may enrollment agreement through attendance at the firstclass session.